mindaffect/pymindaffectBCI/README.rst

 To install as a python library::

     pip install --upgrade mindaffectBCI

+Try the off-line analysis on-line on binder.

 .. image:: https://mybinder.org/badge_logo.svg
  :target: https://mybinder.org/v2/gh/mindaffect/pymindaffectBCI/pip_test

+Try off-line multiple datasets analysis on `kaggle <https://www.kaggle.com/mindaffect/mindaffectbci>`_

 Installation Test
 -----------------

 You can run a quick test if the installation without any additional hardware by running::

-  python3 -m mindaffectBCI.online_bci --acquisation fakedata
+  python3 -m mindaffectBCI.online_bci --acquisition fakedata

 Essentially, this run the SDK test code which simulates a *fake* EEG source and then runs the full BCI sequence, with decoder discovery, calibration and prediction.